Jamestec/JTPrisonerRecruitment/README.md

 TLDR: Charm and Leadership affect chance linearly, charm increases chance, leadership decreases chance loss per successful recruitment.
 Clan Tier affects chance linearly and chance loss exponentially.
 Tier 0 will have vanilla behavior except chance applies to each prisoner that hasn't been recruited yet, not just once per stack.

 Bug: if you recruit prisoners with CTRL button pressed, the amount of prisoners recruitable from that stack only decreases by 1, this is a vanilla bug that I can't be bothered fixing.

+If you get two Mod Options buttons and Exit to Main Menu is hard to press, I recommend going to the Mod Options with MCM UI Impl.
+3.1.4 and ticking Use Standard Option Screen which will place those mod optins in ESC>Options>Mod Options.
+This is because some mods are using MCM 2.0 and I'm using 3.0.
+MCM's documentation bad in my opinion, so I have no idea what I'm suppose to do to fix that.